hunterknepshield/RippleEffectSolver/README.md

 There is a makefile included, just open the appropriate directory in a terminal and run `make`.
 It will build two binaries, `solver` and `creator`.

-Alternatively, this project is already uploaded in Xcode's project format if you run macOS.
+Alternatively, this project is already committed in Xcode's project format if you run macOS.

 ## Running the Binaries